Wizer Block foes take fight to Court of Appeals

 But Hathaway says LUBA did not address a key point in its review.

 Whats really at stake is how underlying policies of the city apply, Hathaway said.
-In the Urban Design Plan and the East End Redevelopment Plan, the city clearly requires any development on Block 137 to be village scale, to be complementary and to be compatible.
+In the Urban Design Plan and the East End Redevelopment Plan, the city clearly requires any development on Block 137 to be village scale, to be complementary and to be compatible with adjacent development.

 He said state law specifically ORS 197.829(1) instructs LUBA in how to grant deference to the citys interpretation.
 Under the statute, Hathaway said, LUBA must examine whether the Lake Oswego City Council erred in approving the Wizer Block development using four criteria.